-To get started with intrigue-core using Vagrant, you’ll need to install Vagrant on your machine.
+To get started with intrigue Core using Vagrant, you’ll need to install Vagrant and Virtualbox on your machine.

 Then use Vagrant to pull down an image, start it and then provision it: